nyjackson/dreu2020/index.md

 ## About My Mentor

-Dr.Monica Anderson of the University of Alabama is a specialist in Artifical Intelligence, Robotics, and Computer Science Education.
+Dr. Monica Anderson of the University of Alabama is a specialist in Artifical Intelligence, Robotics, and Computer Science Education.
 Her website: http://robotics.cs.ua.edu/

 ## About My Project